 Who Uses the Darknet and Why?

-Of course where there are valid uses for anonymity, there are also criminals looking to use the anonymity of the darknet to their advantage, with the largest volume of darknet sites revolving around drugs, darknet markets (darknet sites for the buying and selling of goods and services), and fraud.
+Most of what you've likely heard or read about the darknet and dark web sites involves illegal or nefarious activity.
+Of course where there are possibly valid uses for anonymity, there are also criminals looking to use the anonymity of the darknet to their advantage, with the largest volume of darknet sites revolving around drugs, darknet markets (darknet sites for the buying and selling of goods and services), and fraud.
 Examples of criminal use of the darknet are seen below.

 Drug or other illegal substance dealers: A variety of darknet markets (black markets) allow for the anonymous buying and selling of drugs and other illegal or controlled substances like pharmaceuticals.